ThomasHabets/sim/doc/https.md

 ## If server is behind NAT, or otherwise can't run a webserver like this

-Within a few weeks the [cloud communication channel](cloud.md) should be implemented, which will take away the need for running your own webserver or allowing any connections from the phone to the server.
+The [cloud communication channel](cloud.md) is an alternative that takes away the need for running your own webserver or needing to allow any connections from the phone to the server.

 [app]: https://play.google.com/store/apps/details?id=com.thomashabets.simapprover